 Measuring the amount of caulk your expansion joints require depends on your pool model and how it was installed.
 When you investigate the expansion joints before cutting out the old caulk, it’s a good idea to bring a small ruler that can fit in the joint.
 Take depth measurements from three to four locations around the pool and find an average.

 Generally speaking, the complete job of replacing your caulking will take several tubes of waterproof caulking applied to a depth of at least ⅜ of an inch — depending on the joint.

 Your expansion joint is typically ½ the width.
-That means the majority of pool joint widths fall somewhere between ¼ ‘’ to 1’’.
-For estimating how many tubes of caulk you’ll likely need, use the following bullets:
+That means most pool joint widths fall somewhere between ¼” to 1″.
+To estimate how many tubes of caulk you’ll likely need, use the following guidelines:

 - Joint Width: 0.25’’ — Tubes per 10 ft circumference: 0.1

 - Joint Width: 0.5’’ — Tubes/10’: 0.3

 - Joint Width: 0.75’’ — Tubes/10’: 0.6

 Okay, you’re ready to start the DIY job of removing and replacing your inground pool caulking!
 Before starting, this job will likely cause some strain in the knees and back.
 Bring some towels to give your kneeling body some relief while you work.

 Without further ado, here’s the method we’ve developed for repairing and replacing inground pool caulking, which we think is the simplest to pull off.
 There’s no real difficulty in the process, but it’s essential to be vigilant, keep the joint clean, and be accurate with your depth measurements.

 - Sweep or use a leaf blower to clean the ground around the pool of all grit and dirt.